Ferhat67/CoBAUI/projects/cobaui/README.md

-# COBAUI Framework
+# CoBAUI Framework
 ## Component-Based Adaptive User Interface

 This framework aims to facilitate the development of adaptive UIs by introducing a modular architecture to support UI adaptation at widget-level.
-COBAUI incorporates different types of components to address different concerns of an adaptive UI.
+CoBAUI incorporates different types of components to address different concerns of an adaptive UI.

 The following components are defined by the framework.
 * **Context Provider**